The Effect of School-Based Health Care on Adolescent Behavior and Mental Health

 Anjali Pai, Ph.D.

-Social Science Economics Senior Anayst
+Social Science Economics Senior Analyst

 I am a Social Science Economics Senior Analyst at Abt Global.
 My research interests are in education, labor, and issues of equity for disadvantaged or underrepresented groups.